Raccoon Removal Tips

 - Keep all bird, squirrel and deer feeders at least 20 feet away from home.
 People love to watch the birds on their feeders and like to keep the feeders as close to the home as possible.
 However, this will attract raccoons and many other nuisance animals that may cause damage to the home.

-- If you feed your pets outside always remember to bring their food bowls back in when they are done eating.
+- If you feed your furry family members outside, always remember to bring their food bowls back in when they are done eating.
 Raccoons have a very powerful nose and can zero in on a food source from very far away.
 Raccoons will often eat out of food bowls right alongside cats.

 - Use only raccoon-proof garbage bins and cans to keep raccoons from tearing through garbage.
 Also make sure the garbage inside the can is in tightly tied bags.
 This will prevent the raccoons from smelling the garbage inside the can.